 The good thing is that burgeoning editorial like Spurlock’s has prompted more scientific research into why bodies destruct like his did.
 A 2010 article in Clinics sheds some light upon this ever-growing phenomenon.
 Here’s the abstract from that article …

 What’s the solution?
 To heal up the digestive system, reclaim those “tight junctions”, and pump up the probiotics so that your gut isn’t continually poisoning you.
-To that end, I’m impressed that the article named three supplements … glutamine, probiotics, and curcumin … that can help in the healing process.
+The article named three supplements … glutamine, probiotics, and curcumin … that can help in the healing process.

 Although still at the conceptual level, we feel that much supporting data can be found through the literature to suggest that early use of natural compounds, such as glutamine or curcumin (or a combination of both), and possible probiotics in the near future might represent a simple method to prevent the appearance or aggravation of many chronic pathologies.